junxit/us-congress-bills-117/bill.md

   - **(1)** *Period for use* Section 3103 of such title is amended—
     - **(A)** in subsection (a), by striking “or (g)” and inserting “(g), or (h)”; and
     - **(B)** by adding at the end the following new subsection:
-      > - **(h)** In any case in which the Secretary determines that a veteran has been prevented from participating in a vocational rehabilitation program under this chapter within the twelve-year period of eligibility prescribed in subsection (a) due to an emergency situation, such twelve-year period—
+      > - **(h)** In any case in which the Secretary determines that a veteran has been prevented from participating in a vocational rehabilitation program under this chapter within the 12-year period of eligibility prescribed in subsection (a) due to an emergency situation, such 12-year period—
       >   - **(1)** shall not run during the period the individual is so prevented from participating such program; and
       >   - **(2)** shall again begin running on the first day after the individual is able to resume participation in such program.